This month, I discuss the value of partner programs.

 |JOSHUA LIBERMAN is president of Net Sciences.
 Since 1990, he has built, secured, and managed hundreds of networks.
 As a Novell CNE and, later, a Microsoft MCSE and CISSP, he has built Net Sciences into a provider of comprehensive networking, systems integration, and MSP services in three states.||TIMOTHY GUIM is president and CEO of Sewell, NJ-based MSP PCH Technologies, which he founded to serve the Philadephia market after graduating Drexel University in 1997.
 His firm focuses on high-quality IT and cyber security solutions to ensure their client systems are always secure and performing optimally.|

-This article originally appeared in Channel Executive Magazine.
+This article originally appeared in the July 2, 2018 issue of Channel Executive Magazine.

 Q1: Are vendor incentive programs (MDF, co-op, spiff s, rewards) valuable and important to the partner community?

 LIBERMAN: They’ve been really valuable to us over the years.
 A common offering is MDF and most vendors will chip in at least 50 percent of the cost.
 We hosted a large event in New Mexico and one of our vendors inadvertently paid the entire $4000 cost.
 When we tried to reimburse them, they said: “don’t worry about it.”
 Every vendor that I see at the shows will tell you that they frequently have unspent MDF funds every single year, and they just can’t get their partners to use enough of them.

 GUIM: These incentive programs can be very valuable, but it depends on the partner.
 Not all partners fully utilize the incentives, or they just don’t know about all the opportunities that are available to them.
 An incentive that is important is the MDF funds; they can be very valuable.
 Spiff s are OK; they’re just giving you a little bit of extra money, but I think MDF funds are the most important incentive programs out there.